cmenseau/learning_aws/2_realtime_agenda/README.md

 In Table > Exports and Streams > DynamoDB stream details, turn on stream feature.

+## API to add events in DynamoDB

+The API to add events is made with a Lambda, using Python and boto3.
+The Lambda is triggered by using the Function URL, AWS IAM auth must be provided to use the API.
+The Lambda has a dedicated role for write operation in the DynamoDB instance.

+See Python code in folder : lambda_function_put_dynamodb

 ## AppSync

 Subscription to get real time updates of new data is supported in AppSync when data is updated through a GraphQL mutation.
 However, if the underlying data source (in this case : DynamoDB) gets updated, the subscription is not updated natively in AWS AppSync.
 So it is necessary to put up a special mechanism to propagate the database changes to AppSync.